Readless

 8. Mailstrom — Best for Bulk Email Management

-Mailstrom helps you organize and delete emails in bulk.
-While not strictly a digest service, it offers email bundling features that group similar messages together for easier processing.
+Mailstrom is the best tool for bulk email cleanup and organization before implementing a digest strategy.
+While not strictly a digest service, it offers email bundling features that group similar messages together for easier processing and helps you achieve inbox zero.

 Key Features: